-When the TV comedy programme The Kumars At Number 42 became successful in Britain, I heard local English kids using its catchphrases and copying its speech rhythms, just as they did when Crocodile Dundee made them play with Australian English.
+And it is the Indian presence in Britain which marks the other end of this linguistic continuity.
+British people are familiar with (British dialects of) Indian English as a result of several generations of immigration.
+When 'The Kumars at Number 42' became successful, I heard local English kids using its catch-phrases and copying its speech rhythms, just as they did when 'Crocodile Dundee' made them play with Australian English.
 There are parallels in the literary world.
-Suhayl Saadi's new novel.

-Psychoraag, is an amazing mixture of South Asian English (Urdu, in this case), Standard English, and Glaswegian.
+Suhayl Saadi's new novel, Psychoraag, is an amazing mixture of South Asian English (Urdu, in this case), Standard English, and Glaswegian.
 We ain't seen nothin' yet.

 And India is special in one other respect.
 Alongside the spread of English there is a powerful concern for the maintenance of indigenous languages.
 I repeatedly heard young students express the need for a balance between an outward-looking language of empowerment and an inward-looking language of identity.

-"Choose your language for your power bill" says one of the Mumbai billboards, offering Marathi, Hindi, Gujarathi, and English.
-Many of the smaller tribal languages are seriously endangered, but there is an enviable awareness of the problem that is lacking in many western countries.
+CHOOSE YOUR LANGUAGE FOR YOUR POWER BILL, says one of the Mumbai billboards, offering Marathi, Hindi, Gujarathi, and English.
+Many of the smaller tribal languages are seriously endangered, there is no denying it, but there is an enviable awareness of the problem which is lacking in many Western countries.
 India, it seems, can teach the rest of the world some lessons not only about multidialectism but about multilingualism too.